Ultimate Guide for Hanoi Expats

 How about some great traditional Vietnamese food?
 Plenty of that in Hanoi!
 When it comes to food there is always a matter of personal taste.
 However, Vietnamese dishes offers a huge range of variety, just to ensure you always have something new to eat.
 You can get a decent meal for a price of $1.

 As for specific dishes – you should definitely try “Pho” (noodles with beef soup), which is one of the most famous dishes in Vietnam, among others, like Bun cha of Hanoi.
-You should also check com, which is green rice collected from immature heads of grain.
+You should also check out com, which is green rice collected from immature heads of grain.

 If you are serious about living in Hanoi, you should consider getting a motorbike.
 It is arguably the most suitable mean of transportation there and Hanoi is a great place to learn.
 Technically you need to be licensed to drive a motorbike, but most of people are not.
 Majority of traffic cops don’t speak English, so they probably won’t even bother pulling you over.
+Driving a car in Hanoi is going to be a challenge though, as there are lots and lots of motorbikes on the road, and everyone drives with their own rule.

 Many expats claimed that most of the people are happy to have you in their country, and are willing to offer help when you need it.
 Hanoians like to start their day early, you can meet plenty of people in parks at 5am jogging and exercising.
 Street food is very popular eating style and a place to socialize.
-You can read more about Vietnamese friendliness on expat forum, like that one.
+You can read more about Vietnamese friendliness on expat forum, like that one or that one.

 If not Hanoi, then what?